 The down sloping trend in the data thus suggests the component will be an important contributor to landscape quality.

 From an examination of the component scores in other studies by the author, two in particular, stand out (Figure 36).
-In the Barossa study, the increase in the natural component score corresponded with greater diversity of opinion while in the Flinders study, opinion was consistent when the scores for terrain were high but were less consistent as the score reduced.
+In the Barossa survey, the increase in the natural component score corresponded with greater diversity of opinion while in the Flinders survey, opinion was consistent when the scores for terrain were high but were less consistent as the score reduced.

 Table 13 Algorithms for standard deviations vs component scores

-A positive algorithm is of the form y = 1.29x while a negative algorithm is of the form y = –1.73x.
+Note: A positive algorithm is of the form y = 1.29x while a negative algorithm is of the form y = –1.73x.
 Only the slope of the equation is shown.

 Apart from examining the components’ histograms and relationship of the scores with their standard deviations, the further value in scoring the components lies, firstly, in relating the component scores with the ratings obtained in the survey, and, secondly, in relating each component to other components to assess whether they correlate.